jquery/contribute.jquery.org/pages/style-guide/prose.md

 - Favor "Right Way" examples over "Wrong Way" examples – there is more than one wrong way to do something, after all.
 - Use good comments so that explanation within prose isn't necessary.
 - Test your code examples before submitting.
-- Use the [jQuery Core Code Style Guide](http://contribute.jquery.org/style-guide/) for your code examples.
+- Follow all [style guides](http://contribute.jquery.org/style-guide/) for your code examples.